splunk/public-o11y-docs/apm/apm-spans-traces/service-view.rst

 Use the service overview to monitor the health of your service
 =====================================================================

+When you open the service view an environment is selected based on your recently viewed environments.
+Adjust the environment and time range filters if necessary.
 Use the following sections to monitor the health of your service.

 Service metrics
 ------------------